-The West Springfield Government Center offers residents and not-for-profit community groups in Fairfax County the opportunity to reserve (for free) meeting space in the Community Room.
+The West Springfield Government Center offers residents and charitable, service, professional, and civic groups in Fairfax County the opportunity to reserve meeting space in the Community Room free of charge.
 This room can hold up to 60 people and contains one podium, a projection screen, a white board, and a television equipped with cable and a VCR.
 Authorized uses of this room include meetings, conferences, seminars, lectures, civil ceremonies, and debates (it is not available for parties, showers, etc.).

 All organizations wishing to reserve the Community Room must complete an

-application, available at the link below, and e-mail, fax, or send via
+application, available at the link below, and e-mail or fax it

-U.S. Mail to Supervisor Herrity's Office.
-It is recommended
+to Supervisor Herrity's Office.
+It is recommended that you first

-that you first call the office to determine if your desired date/time is
+call the office to determine if your desired date/time is available.

-available.
-Once you have sent in your completed form, please call and
+Once you have sent in your completed form, please call and confirm your

 Please note the following:

 The room is scheduled on a first come first served basis.